BlueJayLeeFly/BlueJayLeeFly/README.md

 # (Food Developer, Event) => Software Developer

-From Food Developer to React Developer...Drastic Changes to Do What I Love to Do
+From Food Developer to Software Developer...Drastic Changes to Do What I Love to Do

 Visit My [Website](https://jaylee.io/) to find out who I am and what I'm doing.